About Chaplin Estates

 Not dissimilarly, Chaplin Estates (like Downton Abbey) was originally predominantly owned, and inhabited by one family – the Chaplin family.
 They had owned a vast piece of land in this area – then known simply as ‘Eglinton’ – since 1860.

 Around 1910, as times were changing, the Chaplin family registered to subdivide the area.
 The Chaplins then managed the subdivision project as the ‘Chaplin Realty Company’.

 In today’s Chaplin Estates (east of Warren Road, west of Yonge Street, north of Chaplin Crescent and South of Eglinton Avenue), real estate prices are not quite that low anymore.
-The average price-point for a home in Chaplin Estates can now range anywhere from over 1 million to well over 3.5 million dollars.
-A slight change from the 1920’s – kind of makes you wish great grandma held onto her house – doesn’t it?
+The average price-point for a home in Chaplin Estates can now range anywhere from well over 1 million to well over 4 million dollars.
+A slight change from the 1920’s – kind of makes you wish great-grandma held onto her house – doesn’t it?

 Lucky residents of Chaplin Estates enjoy the benefits of larger, stately homes that sit on wide (and often deep) lots with well-manicured lawns.
-A smaller and quieter neighborhood, with about 900 homes total, Chaplin Estates has a family-oriented, community feeling to it.
-Residents enjoy proximity to shops, restaurants, boutiques, and easy transportation – located along the Eglinton Way Shopping District – while avoiding the noisier and grittier sides of city life.
+A smaller and quieter neighbourhood, with about 900 homes total, Chaplin Estates has a family-oriented, community feel to it.
+Residents enjoy close proximity to shops, restaurants, boutiques, and easy transportation – located along the Eglinton Way Shopping District – while avoiding the noisier and grittier sides of city life.